Getting JobKeeper Payment

 - an income support payment from us.

 Speak with your employer first to see if they’re getting JobKeeper Payment.
 There are upcoming changes to eligibility and payment rates for JobKeeper Payment.

-If you already get an income support payment you must report income you and your partner earn.
+If you get an income support payment you must report income you and your partner earn.
 You can also cancel your payment.
-This will reduce your risk of an overpayment or debt you have to pay back.
+This will help you avoid being overpaid or having a debt you have to pay back.